core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Removed excessive requirements on group rekeying scheduling.

-* Clarifications and editorial improvements.
+* Clarifications, fixes and editorial improvements.

 ## Version -16 to -17 ## {#sec-16-17}